Docs

 • IntelliJ IDEA Coverage

-• lcov tools and report generators
+• LCOV tools and report generators

 acton test --coverage --coverage-format lcov

-This creates a lcov.info file in your project root.
+That writes lcov.info in the project root.

 acton test --coverage --ui --coverage-format lcov